 |Entry Term||Registration Deadline|

-If you are planning to take a math course through dual enrollment, you are required to take the ALEKS math placement assessment prior to registering for the course.
-You’ll need to apply for dual enrollment following the procedure listed above.
+If you plan to take a math course through dual enrollment, and have not yet taken the SAT or ACT, you may need to take the ALEKS Math Placement Assessment.
+Apply for dual enrollment following the procedure listed above.
 Once your application is complete, we will email you details about taking the assessment.

 If you're planning to attend a different college or university after high school, contact the Registrar's Office to have your transcripts forwarded.
 To find out if a course you took at Michigan Tech will transfer to a different university, contact the university you are interested in attending to determine transfer eligibility.